gitkraken/gitkraken-client-docs/gitkraken-client/integrations.md

 ## Issue tracker integrations

-GitKraken Client makes it easy to integrate with a wide variety of issue tracking and project management tools.
+GitKraken Desktop makes it easy to integrate with a wide variety of issue tracking and project management tools.

 - [Jira](/gitkraken-client/jira/)
 - [Jira Server](/gitkraken-client/jira-server/)